la-ots/pelican/docs/foundation/status-colors.md

 The Success color indicates an action is successful or an event is beneficial.

-- Often used in validated form field indications
+- Often used in validated form field indications.
-- Lighter and darker variations used for background and text colors in [Success Alerts](/components/alerts/) and [Success Toasts](/components/toasts/)
+- Lighter and darker variations used for background and text colors in [Success Alerts](/components/alerts/) and [Success Toasts](/components/toasts/).
 - Might be to used to signal a data submission button when all required or validated fields are satisfactory.

 _Note: A successful action can include the successful deletion of an item or file._

 **Warning**

-The Warning color Indicates unintended, but not dangerous, effects of actions.
+The Warning color indicates unintended, but not dangerous, effects of actions.

 - Often used to display destructive actions from a list if it’s relatively easy to reinsert items in the list.
-- Can be used to signal data actions authorized users can affect which could affect non-authorized users.
+- Can be used to signal data actions authorized users can affect, which could affect non-authorized users.
 - Could be used to indicate waiting states in processes or multi-step forms.
 - Should be used to inform the user of system-wide errors preventing some, if not all, features.
 - Lighter and darker variations used for background and text colors in [Warning Alerts](/components/alerts/).